A Wasserstein perspective of Vanilla GANs: Vanilla GANs with network discriminator

+for some constant $c>0$ depending on $d,p$ and $L.$ \end{theorem} The approximation error of the discriminator depends on the supremum norm bound $B$ of the functions in $\mathcal{W}$.
+While the statement remains true for $B = \infty$, when approximating the set $\operatorname{Lip}(L, B)$, this bound will be essential.
 To apply this result, we must ensure that the Lipschitz constant of a set of neural networks $\mathcal W$ is uniformly bounded by some constant $L$.
 Adding penalties to the objective function of the optimization problem does not guarantee a fixed bound on the Lipschitz constant.
 Approaches such as bounds on the spectral or row-sum norm of matrices in feedforward neural networks ensure a bound on the Lipschitz constant, but lead to a loss of expressiveness when considering ReLU networks, even in very simple cases such as the absolute value, see \cite{huster2019} and \cite{anil2019}.
 On the other hand, \cite{eckstein2020} has shown that one-layer $L$ Lipschitz networks are dense (with respect to the uniform norm) in the set of all $L$ Lipschitz functions on bounded domains.
 While this implies that the discriminant approximation error converges to zero for growing network architectures, the density statement does not lead to a rate of convergence that depends on the size of the network.

 \cite{anil2019}, motivated by \cite{chernodub2016}, have introduced an adapted activation function, Group Sort, which leads to significantly improved approximation properties of the resulting networks.
 They show that networks using the Group Sort activation function are dense in the set of Lipschitz functions, but there is no quantitative approximation result.
 A discussion of the use of Group Sort in the context of Wasserstein GANs can be found in \cite{Biau2021_Wasserstein}.